-If you are taking out a mortgage to purchase a home, your lender may require you to have an escrow account for the purpose of paying taxes and other items.
-Read on to learn how mortgage escrow accounts work, what items your escrow money will go towards, and how having this type of account this may actually help you out.
+If you're taking out a mortgage to buy a home, the lender might require you to have an escrow account for the purpose of paying property taxes and other items.
+Read on to learn how mortgage escrow accounts work, what items your escrow money will go towards, how having this type of account this may actually help you out, and whether you can cancel this kind of account once it's in place.

 When it comes to mortgage accounts, the term “escrow” means something different than it does when you buy a home.
 In a home purchase, escrow refers to when a neutral third party collects and disburses the required funds and documents involved in the closing process.

-With a mortgage escrow account, on the other hand, you pay extra amounts to the lender along with your monthly payment of principal and interest.
-The lender puts these amounts into a special account (a mortgage escrow account) and pays certain property costs, including taxes and insurance, on your behalf out of that account.
+With a mortgage escrow account, on the other hand, you pay extra amounts to the servicer (the company that handles the account on behalf of the lender) along with your monthly payment of principal and interest.
+The servicer puts these amounts into a special account—a mortgage escrow account—and pays certain property costs, including taxes and insurance, on your behalf out of that account.

 There are a few terms and acronyms you should know about when dealing with mortgage escrow accounts.
-For example, a mortgage escrow account is sometimes called an “impound” or “trust” account.
+For example, a mortgage escrow account is sometimes called an "impound account" (like in California) or a "trust account".

-If you have a mortgage escrow account, you must pay an estimated portion of certain annual costs to the lender each month.
+If you have a mortgage escrow account, you must pay an estimated portion of certain annual costs each month.
 Escrow payments are made at the rate of 1/12 of the yearly amount due.
-The lender might also collect a little extra—called a "cushion"—to cover unexpected increases in costs.
-This money is set aside to cover various costs including property taxes, homeowners insurance, and private mortgage insurance.
+The lender might also require a little extra—called a "cushion"—to cover unexpected increases in costs.
+This money is set aside to cover various costs including property taxes, homeowners' insurance, and private mortgage insurance.
 These items are collectively called “escrow items.”
 The idea is to protect the lender from the possibility that you won't regularly pay these on your own.

-In most cases, the tax and insurance bills are sent directly to the mortgage lender.
-The lender or servicer (the company you make your monthly payments to) then pays these bills when they become due—typically once or twice a year.
+In most cases, the tax and insurance bills are sent directly to the servicer.
+The servicer then pays these bills when they become due—typically once or twice a year.

 To find a copy of your most recent escrow analysis and get details about your escrow account, you can:

-Mortgage lenders do not require all homeowner/borrowers to have an escrow account, and you may be able to cancel the account at some point.
-For some, it required; for others, it is merely an option.
-(Certain types of loans require the mortgage lender to set up an escrow account.
-Learn more in Can I get rid of a mortgage escrow account and pay property taxes and insurance on my own?)
+Mortgage lenders don't require all borrowers to have an escrow account.
+For some, it's required; for others, it is merely an option.
+And you might be able to cancel the account at some point.
+(Learn more in Can I get rid of a mortgage escrow account and pay property taxes and insurance on my own?)

-If you don’t have an escrow account, you are responsible for paying the taxes and insurance directly, usually in one or two large payments each year.
+If you don’t have an escrow account, you're responsible for paying the taxes and insurance directly, usually in one or two large payments each year.

 If you are responsible for paying the property taxes on your own, but you fail to pay them, the taxing authority may: